I’m grateful for all my kids and don’t play favorites but I’m especially grateful for Gavin.

-There was a time where it appeared that Gavin was a sociopath and we were looking for long term residential placement.
+There was a time where it appeared that Gavin was a sociopath and we were looking for long-term residential placement.
 It was absolutely heartbreaking.

 While I never was completely on board, it was hard, if not impossible to ignore the chaos that surrounded him and the drama that shook our home.

 The Gavin that exists today is someone with whom I can trust completely (as much as you can trust someone with his type of mental health or cognitive issues and I don’t mean that in a negative way, just being realistic).
-He’s genuinely concerned about his brothers and myself.
+He’s genuinely concerned about his brothers and me.

 There probably isn’t an hour that goes by (while he’s awake) that he’s not asking if there’s anything he can do to help.